kiapanahi/Aspire.ResourceServer.Standalone/README.md

 - A MongoDB container (as a sample of any NoSQL database)

 To cover most of the external workloads that teams who do not or cannot use the Aspire application model due to different stack or any other reason usually use.

+## Test environment (manual) using Minikube

+To test the resource server running as a container in Minikube, please run one of the facilitator scripts (`start-minikube.ps1`, `start-minikube.sh`).
+Please note that Minikube must be running in order for the scripts to work.

+This sample setup includes:
+- An Aspire dashboard container
+- A RabbitMQ container (as a sample of any message bus)
+- A Redis container (as a sample of any key-value store)

+Once you've ran either of the scripts, please start the application itself through the solution.
+To use the Aspire dashboard, please port forward the Aspire Dashboard container so you can access it through your browser.

 ## Contributing